sweetest-framework/sweetest/GUIDELINES.md

 * Put a **layer of abstraction** on the system under test: we call these abstractions _steps_ (as derived from Cucumber)
   * so if the system under test changes, most parts of the test system don't need to change
   * so the test just tells _what_ is tested, not _how_ (tests become more business-centric; whenever possible, all _technical implementation_ is in the steps)
-  * so test code can be reused
+  * so test code, especially its technical implementation (steps classes), can be reused
 * **Simplify dependency tree creation** by using configuration and automatic dependency resolution
 * **Test setup is simplified** so **integration tests become default**
   * which **reduces the use of mocks** and
   * leads to **more realistic tests**
-* It is not the goal to overcomplicate tests

 ## Introduction